chmorimoto/pythonds/_sources/02-AnaliseDeAlgoritmos/PerformanceDeEstruturasDeDadosDoPython.rst

     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

-Performance de Estruturas de Dados do Python
+Desempenho de Estruturas de Dados do Python
 --------------------------------------------

 Agora que você tem uma ideia geral sobre a notação O